Pethia reval

-Pethia reval, the red-finned barb, is a species of cyprinid fish endemic to Sri Lanka.
+Pethia reval, the red-finned barb, or redfin two-banded carplet, is a species of cyprinid fish endemic to Sri Lanka.
 This species can reach a length of 3.4 cm SL.

 Congener, Pethia cumingii, also a Sri Lankan endemic, has long been presumed to be dichromatic with some populations exhibiting yellow fins and others displaying red fins.
 In 2008, the red-finned populations were elevated to the status of species and given the name, Pethia reval, while the yellow-finned form remains P. cumingii.
 It is P. reval, the red-finned species, that has been kept most frequently by aquarists since the 1930s though identified as P. cumingii throughout the aquarium literature and aquarium trade until recently.